NEWS

 The pressure seemed to be on for County Chair Jessica Vega Pederson, who went back and forth with Kotek for weeks before the talks became public.
 In a June 18 response to the governor’s letter, Vega Pederson wrote she was committed to the county’s economic health and ready to address some of Preschool for All’s pressing financial issues, including indexing.

 In that response, Vega Pederson floated a series of meetings in July and August to examine potential changes to the tax and convened a technical advisory group of policymakers and economists to inform any changes, including indexing the tax to general inflation.
-(The advisory group was ultimately unable to reach a recommendation on indexing, one way or another.)
+(The advisory group ultimately could not reach a recommendation on indexing, one way or another.)

-Under Brim-Edwards’ proposal, indexing would not affect the county’s top earners—the ones Kotek seems most concerned about leaving.
+Under Brim-Edwards’ proposal, indexing would not affect the county’s top earners—the ones Kotek seems most concerned about leaving the state.

-Instead, Brim-Edwards and other county officials have emphasized that it would provide most relief to payers who—through cost of living adjustments or otherwise—are being pushed into the Preschool for All tax bracket, even if they technically don’t make much more money than they did five years ago.
+Instead, Brim-Edwards and other county officials have emphasized it would provide most relief to payers who—through cost-of-living adjustments or otherwise—are being pushed into the Preschool for All tax bracket, even if they technically don’t make much more money than they did five years ago.

-But Thursday’s meeting showed commissioners were in no position to make a decision around indexing, with many saying they needed more information about how adjustments to the tax’s revenue would affect Preschool for All programming.
+But Thursday’s meeting showed commissioners were in no position to make a decision on indexing, with many saying they needed more information about how adjustments to the tax’s revenue would affect Preschool for All programming.
 Each commissioner still had several outstanding questions about everything from the speed of the process to long-term financial stability.
-Most concluded they wouldn’t be able to reach a decision on indexing without a more comprehensive picture.
+Most concluded they couldn’t reach a decision on indexing without a more comprehensive picture.

 County economist Jeff Renfro previously said any changes that could apply to tax year 2026 would need to be made before Sept.
 1, meaning it’s highly unlikely indexing will be incorporated for the next tax year.